-5.8.7.1.
-Other than the Claims of the Lender Group, the BRPs had received Claims previously directly against the Company (rather than against THL, the ultimate principal) however since the initial plan, these creditors have resubmitted their claims against THL.
-Therefore there are no other Claims against the Company.

-5.9.
-Material assets and security (Section 150(2)(a)(i)):

-- 5.9.1.
-There are no material assets by virtue of the relevant Agency Agreements as indicated above. - 5.9.2.
+- 5.8.7.1.
+Other than the Claims of the Lender Group, the BRPs had received Claims previously directly against the Company (rather than against THL, the ultimate principal) however since the initial plan, these creditors have withdrawn their Claims against the Company and resubmitted their claims those Claims against THL.
+Therefore there are no other Claims against the Company. - 5.9.
+Material assets and security (Section 150(2)(a)(i)): - 5.9.1.
+There are no material assets by virtue of the relevant Agency Agreements as indicated above.

+- 5.9.2.
 Any Claim made by Creditors against the Company will result in a claim against THL for a similar amount. - 5.9.3.
 Although it would not be legally correct, if one were to ignore the legal effect of the Agency Agreements, the balance sheet of THSSA as at 31 December 2022, the nearest practicable date to the Commencement Date, would record the following:

+TONGAAT HULETT

-BALANCE SHEET AT 31 DECEMBER 2022 TONGAAT HULETT SUGAR SOUTH AFRICA (ZAR)
+BALANCE SHEET AT 31 DECEMBER 2022 SUGAR SOUTH

+AFRICA

+(ZAR)